f4b6a3/uuid-creator/README.md

 ### Short Prefix COMB (non-standard)

-The Short Prefix COMB<sup>[10]</sup> is a modified random-based UUID that replaces 2 bytes of the MOST significant bits.
+The Short Prefix COMB<sup>[10]</sup> is a modified random-based UUID that replaces the FIRST 2 bytes of the UUID with a prefix.

 The PREFIX is the creation minute (Unix epoch).
 It wraps around every 45 days (2^16/60/24 = \~45).